ChristopherEbukaOjukwu/disease-gene-pop-studies/README.md

-# Population Disparities in Genetic Research: Code & Data

-This repository contains all code and data used in the study:
+This repository contains all the code and data used in the study:
 **"The Global Focus on European-Associated Genes Across Biomedical Research"**
 Authors: Christopher Ebuka Ojukwu, Daniel Acuna